 Now, Georgian player Sofia Shapatava is pleading with the International Tennis Federation (ITF) to dig deep and help out the hundreds of players who lost their livelihoods when the men’s and women’s tours went into a three-month lockdown.

-“Players lower ranked than 250 will not be able to buy food in two-three weeks’ time,” warned Shapatava, who is not optimistic the ITF will look favourably on her plea.
+“Players lower ranked than 250 will not be able to buy food in two-three weeks’ time,” warned Shapatava, who is not optimistic the ITF will look favorably on her plea.

 “I honestly don’t think so,” she told AFP.

-Shapatava has banked $354,000 in career prize money from almost 1,500 singles and doubles matches.
+Shapatava has banked $354,000 in career prize money from almost 1,500 singles and doubles match.

 Barely $3,000 has come her way since the turn of the year after events in Andrezieux-Bouthion in France, Midland in Michigan, Nicholasville in Kentucky and the Californian venue of Rancho Sante Fe.

 However, compared to many, the 31-year-old is well-off.

 There are comfortably over 1,000 players in the WTA rankings.
 The men’s ATP Tour has just as many.

 Amongst a batch of women currently locked in the lowest rank of 1,283 is 27-year-old Ksenia Kolesnikova of Russia.

 In 2020, she has officially made just $68.